ignasvilkas/Fitness-Page/README.md

-<h1 align="center">Fitness website</h1>
+<h1 align="center">Fitness Website</h1>

 [View the live project here.](https://ignasvilkas.github.io/Fitness-Page/)

 This is my first milestone project for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential users.

 ------------------------------PICTURE